Runtime Stealthy Perception Attacks against DNN-based Adaptive Cruise Control Systems: Runtime Context-Aware Perception Attack

 \subsection{Attack Design}

 Fig. \ref{fig:designoverview} illustrates the overall design of our attack, including the steps during the runtime execution and offline preparation.

-To tackle challenge \textbf{C1}, rather than randomly or exhaustively exploring the attack parameter space, we concentrate on systematically characterizing specific values within the parameter space (e.g., attack start time and duration).
-This targeted approach aims to identify optimal \textit{system contexts} (or critical times) for activating the attacks to not waste time and resources on non-hazardous attack scenarios (Section \ref{sec:CA}).
+To tackle challenge \textbf{C1}, rather than randomly or exhaustively exploring the attack parameter space, we systematically characterize specific values within the parameter space (e.g., attack start time and duration).
+This targeted approach aims to identify optimal \textit{system contexts} (or critical times) for activating the attacks to not waste time and resources on non-hazardous scenarios.

-To address the challenges \textbf{C2-C3}, we design a novel optimization approach and an adaptive algorithm to dynamically determine optimal pixel values for an adversarial patch at runtime, aiming to maximize the error in DNN-based lead vehicle predictions and to accommodate dynamic changes in the driving environment.
+To address the challenges \textbf{C2-C3}, we design a novel optimization approach and an adaptive algorithm to dynamically determine optimal pixel values for an adversarial patch at runtime, aiming to maximize the error in DNN-based LV predictions and to accommodate dynamic changes in the driving environment.
 To optimize {attack effectiveness and computational efficiency}, our method focuses on the small area of the bounding box around the target vehicle and employs a primary attribution algorithm~\cite{sundararajan2017axiomatic} to identify and manipulate the most crucial pixels (Section \ref{sec:attackvaluedesign}). {Additionally, our adaptive algorithm retains optimization results of perturbation size, position, and value from the previous perception cycle instead of restarting the optimization process (contrary to other iterative optimization methods \cite{croce2020reliable}) to satisfy the tight real-time constraints of the perception system (50ms).}